Christopher Reeve: 1990s

-In the early 1990s, Reeve was in three roles for television in which he was cast as a villain.
-The most notable of these was Bump in the Night, in which Reeve played a child molester who abducts a young boy in New York City.
+In the early 1990s, Reeve was cast as a villain in three television films almost in a row: Bump in the Night (1991), Death Dreams (1991), and Nightmare in the Daylight (1992).
+The most notable of these was Bump in the Night, in which Reeve played a child molester who abducts a young boy.
 The movie received fair to positive reviews.
 Reeve felt it was important for parents of young children to see the film.
-In another television movie, Mortal Sins (1992), Reeve for the second time played a Catholic priest, this time hearing the confessions of a serial murderer in a role reminiscent of Montgomery Clift in Hitchcock's I Confess.